stan-dev/design-docs/designs/0032-cmdstan-output-formats.md

 The NUTS-HMC methods output a series of comment lines which contain the stepsize and metric.
 The sample methods also record timing information at the end.

+In order to monitor the progress of CmdStan's inference algorithms, the outputs from CmdStan must be available to downstream readers on a streaming basis.
+To facilitate monitoring different aspects of the algorithm, a more granular set of outputs, instead of a single CSV file would make this task easier.
+Another consideration is the use of multi-chain methods; currently multi-chain NUTS-HMC and in the future, multi-chain Pathfinder.
+When running any kind of ensemble method, we need to record the process/chain_id and make this available

 Therefore we need to re-implement the set of output methods used by CmdStan and the core Stan services to capture more information in a more structured way.
 At the same time, we need to continue to support the current Stan CSV format in order to support existing downstream processing packages.